nerds-farm/rabbit-hole/readme.txt

 == Screenshots ==
 1. Admin Global settings on the Settings -> Rabbit Hole.
+2. Specify a Redirect rule for a specific Post Type, same options available for Single Post.
-2. Settings on Single Post Edit metabox for override global configuration.
+3. Settings on Single Post Edit metabox for override global configuration.

 == Changelog ==